 When legislators in Uganda, spurred by far-right activists from the U.S., crafted a now-infamous bill that would have imposed the death penalty for not only homosexuals but even for those who failed to report homosexuals, the U.S. Congress took up consideration of a resolution condemning the proposed legislation.
 The FRC spent $25,000 lobbying congress to, in their words, "remove sweeping and inaccurate assertions that homosexual conduct is internationally recognized as a fundamental human right."
 By any fair estimation, this must be judged as missing the point on a scale that is absolutely breathtaking.[4a]

 That's the Family Research Council.
-For every item I've mentioned, here, there are hundreds of others of the same nature--the story has always been the same.
-The org has spent decades purveying demonstrably false propaganda portraying homosexuals as subhuman degenerates, predatory pedophiles out to get your children, anti-family, anti-religious, disease-ridden junky militants who live short, depressed lives, mentally deranged people who can be "cured," who, as homosexuals, have no place in society.
+For every item I've mentioned here, there are hundreds of others of the same character--the story has always been the same.
+The org has spent decades purveying demonstrably false propaganda portraying homosexuals as subhuman degenerates, predatory pedophiles out to get your children, anti-family, anti-religious, disease-ridden junkie militants who live short, depressed lives, mentally deranged people who can be "cured," who, as homosexuals, have no place in society.
 People who should be made illegal, both at home and abroad.
 This is why the Southern Poverty Law Center has correctly labeled the FRC a "hate group".

 This, on the other hand, is the characterization of the org offered by Kathleen Gilbert, writing over at the conservative LifeSiteNews today:

 "The people at Family Research Council hate no one, and are the kindest people you will ever meet."